 The key question is: What is the inductive bias of shallow decision trees?
 Roughly, their bias is that decisions can be made by only looking at a small number of features.
-For instance, a shallow decision tree would be very good a learning a function like "students only like AI courses."
-It would be very bad at learning a function like "if this student has liked an odd number of his past courses, he will like the next one; otherwise he will not."
+For instance, a shallow decision tree would be very good at learning a function like "students only like AI courses."
+It would be very bad at learning a function like "if this student has liked an odd number of their past courses, they will like the next one; otherwise they will not."
 This latter is the parity function, which requires you to inspect every feature to make a prediction.
 The inductive bias of a decision tree is that the sorts of things we want to learn to predict are more like the first example and less like the second example.

-1.6 Not Everything is Learnable
+2.3 Not Everything is Learnable